+?
 Raising the mower deck for service or maintenance relying solely on mechanical or hydraulic jacks could be dangerous.

+?
 The mechanical or hydraulic jacks may not be enough support or may misfunction allowing the unit to fall, which could cause injury.

+- ?
 DO NOT rely solely on mechanical or hydraulic jacks for support.
-Use adequate jack stands or equivalent support.

-- a) Disengage blades. - b) Stop engine and remove spark plug wire(s). - c) Raise deck, support properly using safety precautions. - d) Clean out any grass build-up from underside of deck and in deck discharge chute. - e) Inspect blades and sharpen or replace as required. - f) If blade removal is necessary, be careful for the sharp cutting edges of the blades. - g) Re-install the blades (if they were removed) and torque blade bolts to 75-85 ft/lbs.
-Be sure the spring disc washer cone is installed toward the bolt head (See Figure 14). - h) Remove jack stands (or equivalent support) and lower deck to ground.
+Use adequate jack stands or equivalent support. - a) Disengage PTO. - b) Stop engine and wait for all moving parts to stop.
+Remove key or spark plug wire(s). - c) Raise deck, support properly using safety precautions. - d) Clean out any grass build-up from underside of deck and in deck discharge chute. - e) Inspect blades and sharpen or replace as required. - f) If blade removal is necessary, be careful for the sharp cutting edges of the blades. - g) Re-install the blades (if they were removed) and torque blade bolts to 75-85 ft/lbs (102-115 N-m).
+Be sure the spring disk washer cone is installed toward the bolt head (See Figure 18). - h) Remove jack stands (or equivalent support) and lower deck to ground.